undefined06855/casio-minesweeper/README.md

-# Mini Minesweeper
+# Casio Minesweeper

 Minesweeper for the CASIO FX-CG50/Prizm (and similar calculators - if it can take a .g3a it can probably run it!)

-Press F1 to flag and F2 to reveal the cell.
+Press F1 to flag and F6 to reveal the cell, though everything should be self-explanatory.

+This also uses no float calculations (as in float\*float=float, int\*float=int calculations do exist.
+Though I'm sure float\*float=float is supported by the calculator I don't actually entirely trust the calculator to calculate them!), although sometimes code quality is sacrificed I'm in too deep now to uhh go back I guess.

 ## Installation